-The Associate of Arts in Graphic Design program offers a variety of courses in the aesthetic, technical, and theoretical aspects of graphic design.
-Those who complete the two-year program are eligible to transfer to the Bachelor of Fine Arts in Graphic Design, provided they successfully pass the portfolio review and maintain a ―B average in all major courses.
+The two-year Associate‘s Degree in Graphic Design program offers a variety of courses in the aesthetic, technical, and theoretical aspects of graphic design.
+Those who complete the two-year program are eligible to transfer to the UDC Bachelor of Fine Arts in Graphic Design, provided they successfully pass the portfolio review and maintain a ―B average in all major courses.

 Upon completion of this program, students will be able to: